When did Americans’ relationship with money break? Why did saving become the enemy?

 The $1,000 new designer handbag you charged to your credit card when you only had $300 in the bank, not so much.

 By becoming more aware of the things you spend money on, you’ll start to gain the awareness required to proactively decide which things are worth it.
 This, in turn, will make it even easier as you begin to cut back and increase your savings rate.
-I’m not here to tell you not to spend money.
+We aren’t here to tell you not to spend money.
 We’re just here to tell you to spend mindfully.

 But, if you can be a little more thoughtful about the way you spend your hard-earned paycheck, you might start to realize that saving and accumulating wealth is actually a lot more fun than you imagined.